tilicho-trek

 trip overview

-Muktinath Temple – Sacred site with 108 water spouts and natural flame
+• Visit the sacred Muktinath Temple with its 108 water spouts and eternal natural gas flame

 Detailed itinerary